About

 Photo by Jill Damatac, 2024

-A queer woman who identifies as monogamously bisexual, Jill lives in London, England with her husband and their dog.
+A queer woman who identifies as monogamously bisexual, Jill lives in the San Francisco Bay Area with her husband and their dog.
+Follow her on Instagram.